PALTC25 Annual Conference Recordings

 Kelly M. Hatfield, DrPH, MSPH is an epidemiologist and team lead in the Office of Prevention Research and Evaluation in the Division of Healthcare Quality Promotion at CDC.
 She leads several innovative research and surveillance projects related to the understanding and preventing antimicrobial resistance and healthcare-associated infections in various healthcare settings, including nursing homes.

-Sing T. Palat, MD, CMD
+Sing Palat, MD, CMD

 Laurent Adler, MD, CMD